Back to home

 We are a consultancy business, working predominantly within the recruitment sector.
 We:

-• advise businesses (our clients) on how to work more efficiently and save time and money;
+• advise businesses (our clients) on how to work more efficiently and save time and money

-• tender for new Customer Relationship Manager (CRM) systems;
+• tender for new Customer Relationship Manager (CRM) systems

-• handle system migrations, set ups and configuration;
+• handle system migrations, set ups and configuration

-• carry out Business Process Reengineering (BPR);
+• carry out Business Process Reengineering (BPR)

-• carry out data cleansing and advise on data handling;
+• carry out data cleansing and advise on data handling

-• provide training;
+• provide training

-• provide ongoing system support; and
+• provide ongoing system support

 • develop and manage bespoke software

-Phew!
-That’s quite a list.
 As you can see, our work is diverse and it all involves handling and advising on handling of personal data.
 This makes us a Data Processor.
+We also hold data on individuals - our employees and our clients, prospective clients and subscribers.
+This makes us a Data Controller.

 Our Clients